ZechyW/cs-toolkit/README.md

 ```bash
 yarn
 ```

+**N.B.:** If you are using WSL and getting timeout errors, try `yarn --network-timeout 100000`. (https://github.com/yarnpkg/yarn/issues/5259)

 The shell script `start-dev` will spin up the Django server in debug mode and the React dev server at the same time, automatically monitoring both the frontend and backend sources for changes.